 The data analysis technique uses a literature review, where the literature documents used for the study material were adjusted to the theme of the article.
 According to Xiao and Watson (2017), the literature review technique was a research technique that seeks to understand the existing literature by adding (aggregation), or interpreting (interpretation), or explaining (explanation), or integrating (integration) existing literature.
 [3].
 This article uses the narrative review method, which was to narrate or tell the literature under study.
 Narrative review does not really assess the quality of the literature, but this article still prioritizes the quality of the literature studied.
-The narrative review method uses the following stages: 1) formulating research questions; 2) create and validate a protocol or library research design; 3) search for the literature; 6) extracting data; 7) analyze and synthesize data; and 8) writing research results.
+The narrative review method uses the following stages: 1) formulating research questions; 2) create and validate a protocol or library research design; 3) search for the literature under study; 4) selecting the literature that has been obtained; 5) assess the quality of the literature; 6) extracting data; 7) analyze and synthesize data; and 8) writing research results.
 Stages 1 to 5 were included in the data collection method, while stages 6 to 8 were data analysis methods.